exuanbo/ts-standardx/README.md

 const baseConfig = require('ts-standardx/.eslintrc.js')

 module.exports = mergeObj(baseConfig, {
-  // Your custom config
+  /* Your custom config */
 })

+// Or simply use the default config

+module.exports = require('ts-standardx/.eslintrc.js')
 ```

-If you don't like being blamed while coding 🤯, there is no need to use `mergeObj(baseConfig, {})`.
+If you don't like being blamed while coding 🤯, there is no need to export `require('ts-standardx/.eslintrc.js')`.
 Just write your ESLint config as usual and it will be merged automatically.

 ## 🤖 CLI